 Mr. Sarkar came to AZA from Latham & Watkins LLP.
 He is a graduate of the University of Chicago Law School where he was a member of the Chicago International Journal of Law and represented indigent defendants charged with federal crimes in the Federal Criminal Justice Clinic.
 His experience also includes an internship with the United States Attorney’s Office for the Northern District of Illinois and the New Jersey Office of the Public Defender.
 Prior to law school, Mr. Sarkar worked as a management consultant at Fidelity Consulting Group in Boston.
 Mr. Sarkar earned his undergraduate degree at Dartmouth College.

-He was named on the 2018 Texas Rising Stars list for his excellence in business litigation.
+He was named on the 2018 and 2019 Texas Rising Stars lists for his excellence in business litigation.
 Rising Stars, a list compiled by Thomson Reuters’ Texas Super Lawyers, honors leading attorneys age 40 and younger and those who have been in practice no more than 10 years.

 Mr. Sarkar has devoted numerous hours to pro bono clients.
 His pro bono work has included representing prisoners in civil rights proceedings, victims of abuse in domestic violence proceedings, and recent immigrants with the citizenship process.
 Mr. Sarkar also volunteered abroad in Lucknow, India, where he helped handle legal issues for rural villagers.